Stock futures look to add to S&P record run

 The S&P 500′s milestone caps a furious, 51.5% rally that began in late March

-U.S. equity futures are trading with small gains ahead of the start of the Wednesday session on Wall Street.
+U.S. equity futures are trading with gains ahead of the start of the Wednesday session on Wall Street.

 Continue Reading Below